Introduction

 python -c "import kt_kernel"

-Option 2: Install from Source (For AMD, ARM, or Custom Builds)
+Option 2: Install from Source (For Local Use or Custom Builds)

-If you need AMD (BLIS), ARM (KML), or custom CUDA versions, build from source:
+Build from source for local installation or when you need AMD (BLIS), ARM (KML), or custom CUDA versions.

 Prerequisites